Constraints on the Hubble and matter density parameters with and without modelling the CMB anisotropies

-The data show a very strong preference for the local void model.
+The data show a very strong preference for the local void model, which is hundreds of times more likely than the homogeneous \emph{Planck} cosmology even if we only consider BAO measurements from DESI~DR2 (see their section~3.2).
 Moreover, it can also fit the bulk flow curve out to $250/h$~Mpc \citep{Watkins_2023, Mazurenko_2024, Stiskalek_2025}.
 The model requires faster structure growth than expected in $\Lambda$CDM, as otherwise local structure cannot solve the Hubble tension through cosmic variance in $H_0$ \citep[expected to be only 0.9~km/s/Mpc;][]{Camarena_2018}.
 Independently of the proposed local void model, the fact that bulk flows on a scale of $250/h$~Mpc are $\approx 4\times$ the $\Lambda$CDM expectation for that scale \citep{Watkins_2023, Whitford_2023} implies that peculiar velocities are larger than expected by about this factor.
 This in turn would raise the expected cosmic variance in $H_0$ to perhaps 3~km/s/Mpc, which is sufficient to solve the Hubble tension as a $2\sigma$ local fluctuation, provided we live in an underdensity.